donsheehy/datastructures/prose/01_python.md

 t.append(101)
 ```

 **Dictionaries** store *key-value* pairs.
 That is, every element of a dictionary has two parts, a **key** and a **value**.
 If you have the key, you can get the value.
 The name comes from the idea that in a real dictionary (book), a word (the key) allows you to find its definition (the value).
 Notice that the keys can be different types, but they must be immutable types such as atomic types, tuples, or strings.
 The reason for this requirement is that we will determine where to store something using the key.
-If the key changes, we will look in the rwong place when it's time to look it up again.
+If the key changes, we will look in the wrong place when it's time to look it up again.

 Dictionaries are also known as maps,  **mappings**, or hash tables.
 We will go deep into how these are constructed later in the course.